 GeneCards Summary for RPS19 Gene

 RPS19 (Ribosomal Protein S19) is a Protein Coding gene.
-Diseases associated with RPS19 include diamond-blackfan anemia 1 and rps19-related diamond-blackfan anemia.
-Among its related pathways are Disease and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include protein homodimerization activity and structural constituent of ribosome.
+Diseases associated with RPS19 include Diamond-Blackfan Anemia 1 and Diamond-Blackfan Anemia.
+Among its related pathways are Viral mRNA Translation and Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding.

 UniProtKB/Swiss-Prot for RPS19 Gene

 Required for pre-rRNA processing and maturation of 40S ribosomal subunits.